microsoft/CCF/doc/architecture/consensus/index.rst

 The crash fault tolerant implementation in CCF is based on `Raft <https://raft.github.io/>`_.
 The key differences between the original Raft protocol (as described in the `Raft paper <https://raft.github.io/raft.pdf>`_), and CCF Raft are as follows:

 * Transactions in CCF Raft are not considered to be committed until a subsequent signed transaction has been committed.
 More information can be found :doc:`here </architecture/merkle_tree>`.
 Transactions in the ledger before the last signed transactions are discarded during leader election.
 * By default, CCF supports one-phase reconfiguration and you can find more information :doc:`here <1tx-reconfig>`.
-CCF also supports Raft's two-phase reconfiguration protocol, as described :doc:`here <2tx-reconfig>`.
 Note that CCF Raft does not support node restart as the unique identity of each node is tied to the node process launch.
 If a node fails and is replaced, it must rejoin Raft via reconfiguration.
 * In CCF Raft, clients receive an early response with a :term:`Transaction ID` (view and sequence number) before the transaction has been replicated to Raft's ledger.
 The client can later use this transaction ID to verify that the transaction has been committed by Raft.
 * CCF Raft uses an additional mechanism so a newly elected leader can more efficiently determine the current state of a follower's ledger when the two ledgers have diverged.
 This enables the leader to bring the follower up to date more quickly.
 CCF Raft also batches appendEntries messages.